 Once the configuration ends successfully, you will see green check marks.
 If any errors appear, see Troubleshooting.

 After your connection is established, click Finish and proceed to the next step (Match mailboxes).

 Step 3: Match target and source mailboxes

-Matching the Source with the Target mailbox can be done in two ways: automatically via the built-in Automatch feature or manually.
-Either way, hit the Match mailboxes button.
+Matching the source with the target mailbox can be done in two ways: automatically via the built-in Automatch feature or manually.
+Either way, click the Match mailboxes button.

 To match manually a single mailbox, click on Click to match target link in the Target user mailbox column and choose most appropriate option for this user.
 After selecting an option you may be asked to provide further details (e.g. password for newly created users).
 The available approaches are:

 - Create a new user - to create both Active Directory user and corresponding mailbox, using the defaults values that you can also change.